LinguaPhylo/linguaPhylo.github.io/setup.md

 {% assign lphy_version = "1.0.0" %}

-Go to [LPhy release page](https://github.com/LinguaPhylo/linguaPhylo/releases), download the latest released version `LPhyStudio-{{ lphy_version }}.zip`, and unzip the compressed file, then you will see a folder containing a jar file `lphy-studio-{{ lphy_version }}.jar` and other sub-folders containing example scripts or libraries.
+Go to [LPhy release page](https://github.com/LinguaPhylo/linguaPhylo/releases), and download the latest released version, for example, `LPhyStudio-{{ lphy_version }}.zip` at the time of writing.
+Unzip the compressed file, then you will see a folder containing a jar file `lphy-studio-{{ lphy_version }}.jar` and other sub-folders containing example scripts or libraries.
 This folder will be your `$LPHY_PATH`.